jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Basilisk.md

 RacialMods: +4 Stealth
 Languages:
 SQ:
+SpecialAbilities:
+  Gaze (Ex): >
-SpecialAbilities: Gaze (Ex) Turn to stone permanently (as flesh to stone), range 30 feet, Fortitude DC 15 negates.
+    Turn to stone permanently (as flesh to stone), range 30 feet, Fortitude DC 15 negates.
 A creature petrified in this matter that is then coated (not just splashed) with fresh basilisk blood (taken from a basilisk no more than 1 hour dead) is instantly restored to flesh.
 A single basilisk contains enough blood to coat 1d3 Medium creatures in this manner.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: